 HSF power supplies having identical voltage ratings can be connected in parallel to provide redundant operation or increased output current to a common load.
 The power leads must be connected in parallel externally (see PAR.
 2.8.4.1).
-(Configurations using internal parallel busing are also possible; consult Kepco's Applications Engineering for details.)
+(Configurations using internal parallel busing of the power leads are also possible; consult Kepco's Applications Engineering for details.)
 Three things must be considered when configuring the rack adapter for parallel operation: